U.S. job growth cools as labor market nears full employment; wages up

 WASHINGTON (Reuters) - U.S. job growth slowed more than expected in December amid a decline in retail employment, but a pick-up in monthly wage gains pointed to labor market strength that could pave the way for the Federal Reserve to increase interest rates in March.

-Nonfarm payrolls increased by 148,000 jobs last month after surging by 252,000 in November, the Labor Department said on Friday.
-Retail payrolls decreased by 20,300 in December, the largest drop since March, despite reports of a strong holiday shopping season.
+Nonfarm payrolls rose by 148,000 last month after a surge of 252,000 in November, the Labor Department said on Friday.
+Retail payrolls fell by 20,300 in December, the largest drop since March, despite reports of a strong holiday shopping season.

 The unemployment rate was unchanged at a 17-year low of 4.1 percent.
 Economists polled by Reuters had forecast payrolls rising by 190,000 in December.
 The economy needs to create 75,000 to 100,000 jobs per month to keep up with growth in the working-age population.